 At Man Group, we believe in diversity because it is the right thing to do, because it makes us a better place to work and it makes us a better business.

 Our Paving the Way Campaign

-Man Group is committed to diversity and inclusion, and has introduced a number of initiatives in recent years.
-We focus on external and internal initiatives, partnerships and programmes that help us to attract and develop talent from more diverse backgrounds and to encourage diversity and inclusion across our firm and industry.
+Man Group is committed to diversity, equity and inclusion, and has introduced a number of initiatives in recent years.
+We focus on external and internal initiatives, partnerships and programmes that help us to attract and develop talent from more diverse backgrounds and to encourage diversity, equity and inclusion across our firm and industry.

 We seek to attract and elevate the best people, and foster an environment where everyone has the opportunity and support to reach their full potential.

 We are committed to paving the way for potential future candidates in the investment industry.
 There is evidence that certain groups self-select away from qualifications in subjects that may more naturally lead to a career in finance and/or technology.
 Our 'next generation' efforts focus on those in full time education, from school age to university.

 Our recruitment efforts focus on reaching and attracting a diverse group of candidates.
 In addition to inclusive hiring practices, we engage in partnerships and programmes that provide access to and opportunities for under-represented groups in our industry.

 Man Group’s Diversity, Equity & Inclusion Reports detail our commitment to support diversity, equity and inclusion within our business and industry, covering the breadth of our initiatives, partnerships and programmes.

 Our report for 2022, published in March 2023, provides an insight into the activity that Drive and our collaborative group of employee networks have spearheaded, as well as our gender pay gap statistics.

 - Our 2022 DIVERSITY, EQUITY & INCLUSION REPORT